release-drafter/release-drafter/README.md

 }
 ```

+### GitHub App

-You can also install the [Release Drafter GitHub App](https://github.com/apps/release-drafter), choosing the repositories you want releases automatically created.
+You can also install the [Release Drafter GitHub App](https://github.com/apps/release-drafter), choosing the repositories for which you want releases automatically created.

+## Configuration

-Once you’ve added Release Drafter to your repository, it can be enabled by adding a `.github/release-drafter.yml` configuration file to each repository.
+Once you’ve added Release Drafter to your repository, it must be enabled by adding a `.github/release-drafter.yml` configuration file to each repository.

-## Example
+### Example

 For example, take the following `.github/release-drafter.yml` file in a repository: